MicrosoftDocs/microsoft-365-docs/microsoft-365/business/support/microsoft-365-business-faqs.md

 * Streamlined deployment of PCs with Windows AutoPilot.

 **Other entitlements**
 - Microsoft 365 Business Premium customers also have access to Windows Virtual Desktop and Office Shared Computer Activation capabilities.
 Read the [Microsoft 365 Business Premium blog](https://techcommunity.microsoft.com/t5/Microsoft-365-Business-Blog/bg-p/Microsoft365BusinessBlog) to learn more.
-See also the [Microsoft 365 for busines service description](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-business-service-description).
+See also the [Microsoft 365 for business service description](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-business-service-description).

 ### Who should consider adopting Microsoft 365 Business Premium?
 Microsoft 365 Business Premium is a comprehensive, cloud-based security solution that lets you: